dc441905/dc441905.github.io/code-of-conduct.md

 ## Our response

-If you have any issues with the behaviour of anyone at events on in online channels, please report it to one of the DC441905 organisers either in person or via a private messasge via our online channels.
+If you have any issues with the behaviour of anyone at events on in online channels, please report it to one of the DC441905 organisers either in person or via a private message via our online channels.
 We commit that we will take each complaint seriously.
 We reserve the right to respond to harassment in the manner we deem appropriate, including but not limited to expulsion and referral to the relevant authorities.